 Commonly known as the ‘pay as you go’ model, the usage-based SaaS pricing model occurs when a customer is charged for a product or service based on their usage.
 The more the customer uses a product or service, the more they are charged.
 Conversely, if they use it less, they are charged less during that pay period.
 Usage may include a variety of activities, such as sending emails, making phone calls or completing transactions.

 Many customers favor usage-based pricing models which allows them to pay only the amount that is proportional to their usage.
 This pricing design can also be easily adapted to fluctuations in a customer’s business.
 There are also some downsides to usage-based pricing models to consider.
 Predicting revenue can often be challenging since it is based on the variable of the customer’s usage of the product or service.

-Per user SaaS pricing models allow businesses to charge customers based on the number of users that use the product.
-Under this type of pricing model, every account is charged which makes it easier to predict future revenue.
+Per-user SaaS pricing models allow businesses to charge customers based on the number of users that use the product.
+Under this type of SaaS pricing model, every account is charged which makes it easier to predict future revenue.

 Freemium is a common SaaS pricing model in which businesses entice customers to sign up for a free, limited version of the product.
 This ‘trial’ version allows users to use the product for a certain amount of time before they will need to purchase it to continue using the paid version.

 Freemium pricing models open up many opportunities for additional sales.
 Ads can be strategically placed on the product to encourage users to click.
 Unfortunately, only a small number of users will ultimately convert to paying customers.